By Holly Reisem Hanna

 4. Look at Seasonal Hiring Cycles

-If you are looking to get hired for work at home job fast, brush up on the regular seasonal hiring cycles to find out where the big demands are now.
+If you are looking to get hired for a work-at-home job fast, brush up on the regular seasonal hiring cycles to find out where the big demands are now.
 Customer service and sales positions are readily available in the fall to cover the upcoming holiday shopping season.
 We see a big rush of job listings in educational fields like curriculum writers, test scorers, and tutors in late summer and the first of the year.
-While most companies do some hiring year-round, applying just prior to their busiest seasons may mean more openings and faster acceptance.
+While most companies do some hiring year-round, applying just before their busiest seasons may mean more openings and faster acceptance.

 Angie Nelson – The Work at Home Wife